EmilDimov93/Rapid-Engine/README.md

 - Real-time log for error and debug messages
 - Variables menu for viewing information about the current variables and their values
 - Different pin types: flow, dropdown menu, text box and more
+- Text editor for code and general text files
 - Custom window management top menu with settings